 Following a successful debut in Gateshead, this dynamic literary festival was due to make its North West debut at the Lowry with the likes of Emma Jane Unsworth, Stuart Maconie and Sir Ralph Fiennes.
 The festival decided to take the lead of major literature events like London Book Fair and make ‘the incredibly difficult decision to cancel.’
 Statement here.

 Manchester Rum Festival was due to take over new event space Viadux in April with over 50 rums, cocktails, food trucks, live music, talks and workshops.
-It has now been rescheduled to August and tickets are no longer on sale.
-Statement here.
+It has now been rescheduled to Saturday 17th April 2021.
+More here.

 With over 100 bands, comedy and poetry stage, vegan nosh, punk cinema and pop-up record store, this festival has become a punk calendar staple.
 In a painfully honest statement, the DIY indie fest said it has lost thousands of pounds and encouraged people to check out its merch store.
 Statement here.

 Involving thousands of people and small businesses, Record Store Day sees vinyl shops host special events across the world.
-While cancelled as a physical event, it will now take place virtually via three following RSD 'drop' dates: Saturday 29th August, Saturday 26th September and Saturday 24th October.
+While cancelled in its normal format, it will now take place via three RSD 'drop' dates: Saturday 29th August, Saturday 26th September and Saturday 24th October.
 More here.

 Raising money for children's charity Brainwave, this bank holiday favourite was due to return for its eleventh edition on Good Friday.
 Attempting to limit cancellation’s impact on the charity, Brainwave instead went ahead with the best dressed corporate duck contest via online poll.
 Statement here.